-In short, the oath taken by Abraham’s servant concerning the seed of Abraham was sworn on the seed of Abraham – literally with the servant’s hand under the thigh and touching the circumcised (according to the covenant) organ of Abraham.
+In short, the oath taken by Abraham’s servant concerning the seed of Abraham was sworn on the seed of Abraham – literally with the servant’s hand under the thigh and touching the circumcised (according to the covenant) male organ of Abraham.

 A similar oath involving the covenanted land is seen just before the death of Jacob, Abraham’s grandson:

 When the time for Israel to die drew near, he called his son Joseph and said to him, “Please, if I have found favor in your sight, place now your hand under my thigh and deal with me in kindness and faithfulness.
 Please do not bury me in Egypt, but when I lie down with my fathers, you shall carry me out of Egypt and bury me in their burial place.”
 And he said, “I will do as you have said.”
 He said, “Swear to me.”
 So he swore to him.
 Then Israel bowed in worship at the head of the bed.
 (Genesis 47:29-31)